aubinaso/aubinaso.github.io/content/posts/CPH/sub-category/rich-content/index.en.md

 categories: ["Basic"]
 ---

-This sample post tests the followings:
+This post explains the methodology and good advice from OVH for the migration to the new range

-- Category, sub-category nesting in the sidebar.
+- information on the new range
-- Hero image and other images are in `images` folder inside this post directory.
-- Different media rendering like image, tweet, YouTube video, Vimeo video etc.
+- Best practices for a Migration

 ### Image Sample